1 - Clan Amir: A Fighting Heritage

 The Peregrines, Royal Air Guards, three wings of one thousand three hundred troops.
 Each unit’s internal structure is different to match the operational and support needs of their aircraft.
 The unit insignia is a Peregrine Falcon with wings wide in braking and claws out in strike mode, the wing number is on the falcon’s chest.
 The 1st, Brown Bombers, jet fighter bombers with aircraft painted like giant brown Peregrine Falcons.
 The 2nd, Green Birds, helicopter gunships painted jungle green.
 The 3rd, Blackbirds, troop transports in jungle green (Blackhawk helicopters and short landing / take off aircraft), the unit insignia has a sword grasped in the falcon’s claws because they deliver Swords.
 The intent is to eventually expand the air brigade to five wings.

 Throughout history groups of people crossed the mountains to raid the farms and towns on the other side as the tribesmen went both ways.
 The last such raid into Darmore was in 1932.
-Darmore was very lucky to be almost untouched during World War Two and the civil war.
-The area has known nothing but peace for nearly forty years, since the end of World War Two.
+Darmore was very lucky to be almost untouched during the Second World War and the civil war.
+The area has known nothing but peace for nearly forty years, since the end of the Second World War.

 In Carmel Jessica joins the Martial Arts Team for school sport, and she soon becomes a top competitor in the school and regional matches.
 She’s also fast to progress through the ranks of devotees of the Way of the Hand, the local form of martial arts.
 At thirteen she joins the local junior shooting club to participate in rifle and pistol competitions on weekends.
 By her fifteenth birthday she rates as marksman with both.
 Just before her sixteenth birthday in October, 1980, she passes the Year 10 exams.
 Three weeks later she receives her official results notification.
 At dinner Jessica hands it to her mother with an application to join the Royal Guards.
 This is for her mother to approve her enlistment because she’s under eighteen years of age.
 Her mother looks at the form then at Jessica.
 Sighing softly she signs the form and accepts her daughter won’t go to university, as she’s already given up on teaching Jessica how to cook properly.